Deckhandfirststar01/Skrivebord/spec/abb/abb-ios.md

 + The second category is `OTHER LANGUAGES`

-**I15:** The language enabled by default is determined by the user's location, and is indicated by a green toggle.
+**I15:** The language enabled by default is determined by the user's locale, and is indicated by a green toggle.
 Tapping the toggle will disable ad blocking in that language.

 **I16:** All other languages supported are turned off by default, and are indicated by gray toggles.
 Tapping a toggle will enable ad blocking for the corresponding language.